What is Writing Intensive (WI)?

 - A disciplinary course in the student’s major that carries the WI designation.

-- A third WI course that might come from several sources: a WI course from the student’s double major; a WI course from the student’s minor; an INST course designated as WI; an elective WI course.
+- A third WI course that might come from several sources: a second WI course in the student’s major; a WI course from the student’s double major; a WI course from the student’s minor; an INST course designated as WI; an elective WI course.

 Application for Writing Intensive Course Approval (for faculty)